2.7 Procurement Card (Revised as of 2-19-2018)

 The Procard is intended to simplify and decentralize the procurement process for low dollar transactions and should eliminate or reduce the need for petty cash funds.
 Utilization of the Procard should also expedite delivery of goods/services and reduce payment processing time and expense.

 Definitions of certain relevant terms appearing in italics used throughout this policy are summarized in Section E.

-- A Procard may be issued to any full time employee who resides in the United States or Canada and obtains the appropriate approval from the president, vice president, associate/assistant vice president of the division, the dean and/or department chair/director as applicable for the schools, colleges and divisions; and business affairs officers for the assigned S/C/D. Persons who do not reside in the United States or Canada, non-university personnel and non full-time employees, including but not limited, to temporary employees, students, graduate students, guests, or independent contractors, are not eligible for a University procurement card.
+- A Procard may be issued to any full time employee who resides in the United States or Canada and who obtains the appropriate approval from the appropriate department chair/director, and either the president, vice president, associate/assistant vice president of the division, or the dean as applicable for the schools, colleges and divisions; and also the business affairs officer for the assigned S/C/D. Persons who do not reside in the United States or Canada, non-university personnel and non full-time employees, including but not limited, to temporary employees, students, graduate students, guests, or independent contractors, are not eligible for a University procurement card.

 - The Procard can only be used for university purchases.
 No personal purchases may be made with a University Procard.

 - The applicant must complete the New Cardholder Account Application form (See Exhibit A) and obtain all required approval signatures before a request will be processed.

 - In order to obtain a Procard, the applicant must attend a mandatory classroom training, or take the online Procard Applicant Course and complete the online Procard Applicant Test.
 Applicants must successfully pass the required test, prior to card issuance.
 Cardholders whose cards are terminated for recurring policy violations, will be required to repeat mandatory training or take the online Procard Applicant Course, prior to approval for issuance of a new Procard.

 - The applicant is required to sign a Cardholder Agreement (See Exhibit B) in order to receive the card.